MIPT-ILab/mipt-mips/readme.md

   1. See more command line options in the paragraph below
 #### Test
   1. Go to `traces` subdirectory and build MIPS traces just by typing `make`
-  1. To run all unit tests, call `make unit-tests && ctest --verbose -C Release` from your build directory.
+  1. To run all unit tests, call `ninja unit-tests && ctest --verbose -C Release` from your build directory.

 ## Command line options